On Families of Planar DAGs with Constant Stack Number: Introduction

 \begin{open} Is the stack number of every upward planar DAG bounded by a constant? \end{open}

-Notice that upward planarity is a necessary condition for the question: there exist DAGs which admit a planar non-upward embedding and that require $\Omega(n)$ stacks in any book embedding; see \cref{fig:ns}.
+Notice that upward planarity is a necessary condition for the question: there exist DAGs which admit a planar non-upward embedding and that require $\Omega(n)$ stacks in any book embedding~\cite{HPT99a}; see \cref{fig:ns}.

-In its general form, \cref{open:planar} is still unresolved, as no upper bound better than the trivial $\Oh(n)$ and no lower bound better than the trivial $\Omega(1)$ are known for the stack number of upward planar DAGs.
+In its general form, \cref{open:planar} is still unresolved.
 Heath et al.~\cite{HPT99a,HPT99b} showed that directed trees and unicyclic DAGs have stack numbers $1$ and $2$, respectively.
 Mchedlidze and Symvonis~\cite{MS09} proved that N-free upward planar DAGs, which contain series-parallel digraphs, have stack number $2$.
 Frati et~al.~\cite{FFR13} gave several conditions under which upward planar triangulations have bounded stack number.
 In particular, they showed that (i) maximal upward planar $3$-trees have a constant stack number, and (ii) planar triangulations with a bounded (directed) diameter have a constant stack number.
 Notice that the graph in \cref{fig:ns}, that requires $\Omega(n)$ stacks, is a partial planar $3$-tree.
 Thus, it is reasonable to ask whether the stack number is bounded for (non-upward but directed acyclic) $2$-trees or their subfamilies, outerplanar graphs, also known as simple $2$-trees.
-This question is highlighted by Bekos et al.~\cite{Bek19}.

-\begin{open} Is the stack number of every directed acyclic $2$-tree bounded by a constant? \end{open}
+This question has been first asked by Heath et al.~\cite{HPT99a} and recently highlighted by Bekos et al.~\cite{Bek19}.\footnote{Very recently, Jungeblut et al.~\cite{jmu-daoghcsn-22} resolved the problem by proving that every outerplanar DAG has constant stack number, upper bounded by $24776$, while there are directed acyclic (non upward planar) 2-trees with unbounded stack number.
+Their proof of the upper bound relies on Theorem 1b (see below) as a central tool and their second result solves an open question raised in a preprint version of this paper.} Bhore et al.~\cite{bdmn-ubtpccr-22} gave upper bounds for some upward outerplanar graphs, namely internally-triangulated outerpaths ($16$ stacks), cacti ($6$ stacks), and upward outerplanar graphs whose biconnected components are $st$-outerplanar ($8$ stacks).

 We emphasize that directed acyclic $2$-trees are planar but not necessarily upward, and thus, the results of Frati et al.~\cite{FFR13} do not apply for this class of graphs.
 For example, the graph in \cref{fig:no-odag} is a directed acyclic partial $2$-tree (in fact, it is an outerpath DAG) but it cannot be drawn in an upward fashion.